How to Make A Good-Vibes Vision Board

-**I’ll be making my new board soon so I can share it in my online Vision Board Workshop in February.
+**I’ll be making my new board soon so I can share it in my online Vision Board Workshop.
 Come and share yours too!
 It comes included in Project WE membership.
-Even if you only join Project WE for a trial month you’ll get incredible value with this workshop – and so much more for only $19.
+Even if you only try Project WE for a month you’ll get incredible value with this workshop – and so much more for only $29.
 My in-person workshops are normally $70.
 I would LOVE to see your finished creation and support you to see them come to life.
 Click HERE for full Project WE details.**

 I hope you’re feeling inspired to create your own good-vibes Vision Board.
 In the comments below please share if you’ve ever made a Vision Board, or is this new to you?
 I’ll love to hear from you.